cms-opendata-workshop/workshop2022-lesson-run2-adlcl/_episodes/02-installing-cutlang.md

 ## Starting VNC and Jupyter
 ### Starting VNC

-* VNC works similarly as in the other containers for the workshop (described [in this tutorial](https://cms-opendata-workshop.github.io/workshop2022-lesson-docker/03-docker-for-cms-opendata/index.html)).
+* VNC works similarly as in the other containers for CMS Open Data (described [in this tutorial](https://cms-opendata-workshop.github.io/workshop2022-lesson-docker/03-docker-for-cms-opendata/index.html)).
 Once in the CutLang container, type
 ~~~
 start_vnc
 ~~~